habi/gratipay.com/www/about/policies/terms-of-service.md

   1. You are responsible for paying any taxes and withholdings associated with your use of the Service.
-Team Owners, and not Gratipay, are responsible for compliance with all laws, as well as any taxes and withholding requirements, applicable to payments made to Team Members (whether through the Payroll feature or otherwise), including without limitation payroll tax, unemployment insurance, and worker compensation insurance payments.
+Team Owners, and not Gratipay, are responsible for compliance with all laws, as well as any taxes and withholding requirements, applicable to payouts made to Team Members (whether through the Take-What-You-Want Payout feature or otherwise), including without limitation **payroll** tax, unemployment insurance, and worker compensation insurance payments.
 Team Owners are also responsible for providing any required tax and other documentation to employees, independent contractors, tax authorities, or any other person.